 This is a problem.
 In coming years, more executives will retire.
 Women make up almost half of the professional workforce and are getting advanced degrees faster than males.
 As more women leave, the number of qualified candidates decreases.

-On a more personal note, I grew up with three sisters with a dad who wanted to have a son and it showed.
-My dad grew up at a time when women were to perform all the duties of the home while the husband worked outside of the home.
-If women were to work outside the home, it was the traditional jobs (i.e. nurse, secretary).
-These jobs are essential and are honorable; but it was not my dream.
+On a more personal note, I grew up with three sisters with a dad who wanted to have a son, and it showed.
+My father grew up in a time when women were expected to be homemakers while their husbands worked.
+If women were to work outside the home, it was not in the traditional jobs (i.e., nurse, secretary).
+These jobs are essential and honorable, but it was not my dream.

-We butt heads many times as I had dreams of going into business and it was just hard for him to see that.
+We butted heads many times, as I had dreams of going into business, and it was just hard for him to see that.
 But these experiences were not just limited to home.

-Even now, I continue to observe double standards in respect to women.
+Even now, I continue to observe double standards regarding women.
 I see how double standards have caused women to second guess whether they can pull the job off.

 I’ve seen women question whether they had the skills and abilities for a new position.
 I’ve seen where some women will not submit their resume for a new position because they don’t think they are qualified.

-I remember my excitement when talking to my friends encouraging them to go for it and to see them excel when they did.
-This resonated with me and I found my passion in helping women to see themselves as qualified leaders and risk takers and to have a voice.
+I remember my excitement when talking to my friends, encouraging them to go for it, and seeing them excel when they did.
+This resonated with me, and I found my passion for helping women to see themselves as qualified leaders and risk takers and to have a voice.

-Men are more than welcomed to work with me.
-A majority of the information can benefit men; but there are some areas that may resonate more with women.
+Men are more than welcome to work with me.
+A majority of the information can benefit everyone, but there are some areas that may resonate more with women.

-Women – this is our time in history and we have to pursue our dreams and lead others to do the same.
+Now is our moment, women.
+Let’s chase our dreams and inspire others to do the same.
 I believe that helping other women succeed in their careers is my calling.

 *Catalyst.
 Catalyst Quick Take: Women in U.S. Management and Labor Force.
 New York: Catalyst, 2013.
 Retrieved from

-**U.S. Women Chamber of Commerce (n.d.).
+**U.S. Women’s Chamber of Commerce (n.d.).
 Retrieved from

 .***Center for Women’s Business Research: Women Impacting Public Policy (n.d.).
 Women Accessing Capital: Women, Money and Opportunity.
 Retrieved from